Using CBD to Optimize Your Fitness Performance

 Q: Is CBD oil good for fitness?

-A: It’s best to think of CBD oil, particularly CBD tinctures and capsules, as a wellness supplement.
-Many athletes and fitness enthusiasts report that CBD provides pain relief, better sleep, and other benefits.
+A: It’s best to think of CBD oil, particularly CBD tinctures and capsules, as a wellness and recovery supplement.
+Many athletes and fitness enthusiasts report that CBD provides support for tense muscles, relaxation at bedtime, and other benefits.
 But there’s still a great deal of research needed to understand how CBD and exercise can enhance health and fitness.
 There are also a lot of variables – like serving size, time of day, body mass, metabolism, diet, and possible interactions with other supplements and drugs – that can affect how CBD works with the body.

 Most experts suggest that people who are new to CBD and working out should start with small serving sizes and slowly increase servings until reaching their desired effects.